What is Skip Logic for?

 Have a look at the graphic below to see a demonstration.

 And this is how Skip Logic behaves when filling the response on your mobile device.

 Skip Logic Overview #

-When you click to the Skip Logic icon between the prefilled response name and Advanced options on the Form builder page, you can see an overview of your Skip Logic structure.
+When, under the Details submenu, you click to the Skip Logic Overview link on the Form builder page, you can see an overview of your Skip Logic structure.

 Within the overview, you can see a list of all questions and sections that are related to each other via skip logic within the current form.
 This allows you to quickly review which answer is linking to which question.

 If you click on a question, answer or line, this item will then highlight all related items.

 If there are sections related within skip logic, then lines linking to the questions within these sections are coloured green.